Stewardship of Play

 Play as a Concept

 Play is an abstract concept.
 Right there we have a problem.
-It’s important to recognize that, despite our best efforts to explain abstract concepts, understandings can’t be given to other people.
-We can’t give others our dendrites.
-Concepts are mental constructs built from representing experience.
+It’s important to recognize that despite our best efforts to explain, understandings can’t be given to other people.
+We can’t give our dendrites.
+We each build our mental constructs through mental activity that connects and represents experiences.

-Take dog, for example; it’s a concept, a concrete one.
-You can point to one.
-If you look up the word dog, you’ll find a definition you can grasp: “a highly variable domesticated canine.”
+Take dog, for example; it’s a concept, a concrete one, to get the idea.
+You can point to a dog.
+You can look up the word dog, too, and find an agreed-upon clarity: “a highly variable domesticated canine.”

 Imagine you are a child and an animal walks by on a leash, “That’s a dog, honey.”
 “Don’t pet that dog.”
-“I know it looks like a big rat, but it is a dog, dear.”
-A concept is a suitcase full of thousands of experiences of the physical form: “Dog-ness” represents a generalization, a concept.
-We hold the handle with a word: the word we use to carry it.
-In this case the handle of the suitcase says “Dog.”
+A concept is a suitcase containing representations of thousands of experiences of the physical form.
+Dog represents them in a word.
+We hold the handle with the word dog: the word we use to carry it.
+The handle of the suitcase says “Dog.”

-If you look up the word play, because it is an abstract concept, you get a mess.
-My English dictionary fills a full page and a half of tiny print with variants on how that word is used.
-Abstract concepts refer to a set of ideas that have no physical form.
+If you look up the word play, you get a mess, because it is an abstract concept you can’t really point to.
+My English dictionary fills a full page and a half of tiny print with variants on how that play word is used.
+Abstract concepts refer to a set of ideas beyond a physical form.

 We can use the word play, as many have, but it’s a handle on a suitcase of possible meanings.
-Shared agreement on the word’s meaning matters when we create conditions for children or working groups.
-Our actions have to have a shared purpose.
-We have to agree upon the visible presence of what works and what does not.
-Stewardship needs grounding in an agreed-upon physical result.
+There’s no way to know if two people have the same thing in mind.
+Shared agreement on meaning has to provide a solid foundation for people to cooperatively create conditions for children or working groups.
+Our actions have to have a shared goal and an agreed visible presence in order to tell what works and what does not.
+Stewardship needs an agreed-upon physical result.

 The adult role in enhancing children’s play has been a major question for me from the beginning of my work with children.

-• If I played, the children played with me.
+- If I played with the children, they focused on playing with me.
 If I let them alone, some of them played with each other.
 Others played alone.
 Others did nothing.

-• When I videotaped teachers being with children who were playing, and discussed this in class, will still had no clarity as to our role.
+- When I videotaped teachers being with children who were playing, and we discussed this in class, will still could find little clarity as to our role.

-• We tried removing all the teachers and let the children have free run of the space.
+- To research this further, we removed all the teachers and let the children have free run of the space.
 We watched the children from an observation room behind one-way glass, and the children played for half an hour.
-Nobody noticed we were gone.
+Nobody seemed to notice we were gone.
 Every child was engaged.
 Playing.

 What should adults do to foster the optimal conditions for play?
 It seems to me this is a central question early childhood education.